0-lucas/digitalgarden.github.io/content/Machine Learning/Deep Learning/Term-Frequency.md

 > When applying *TF* methods to an entire dataset, one would first create a **vector with all possible words**.
 This results in sentences with a lot of $0s$ on it.
 > Another common practice is to transform all words to lower and remove punctuation before applying a *vectorization method*.

 The most frequent words will have **higher weights** applied to them, meaning that they are **more important to the model**.
-However, very common words may not actually be important, and rare words are.
+However, very common words may not actually be significant, and rare words are.

 In these cases, **one may prefer** to use [[Inverse-Document-Frequency]].
 ___